MatthieuCourbariaux/BinaryNet/Run-time/README.md

     python binary_gemm.py

-This script performs 4096x4096x4096 matrix-matrix multiplications with our XNOR and baseline GPU kernels.
+This script performs 8192x8192x8192 matrix multiplications with our XNOR and baseline GPU kernels.
 The two kernels return exactly the same output when their inputs are constrained to -1 or +1 (but not otherwise).
-The XNOR kernel is about 15x faster than the baseline kernel on a GTX750 Nvidia GPU.
+The XNOR kernel is about 14x faster than the baseline kernel and 2.5x faster than Theano on a GTX750 Nvidia GPU.

 ## MNIST MLP